Fiori-Tracker/fioritracker.github.io/1909FPS03/doc-cont/catalogs.md

 ![](../res/filtering_options_area_switch_mode_on.png)
 *fig.4.
 Filtering options - Area; switch mode - ON*

 If you want to see how many catalogs were deleted - switch ON/OFF mode in Show deleted option and check the counter.

+## Header

 **After choosing one catalog that you want to work with**

 All the technical information that you need to work with a catalog is right here!
 Starting from its name through Area and Description to Relations that catalog has with Applications or with Roles, You can even see the whole Relations Graph – from the app itself to end-users!

-To be tab is the ideal situation – we want Your system to look like this at the end of Fiori Tracker implementation.
+## To be tab

+The ideal situation – we want Your system to look like this at the end of Fiori Tracker implementation.

 You chose the listed catalog; here is what you will see:

 ![](../res/detailed_catalog_view_to_be.png)
 *fig.5.
 Detailed catalog view - after choosing from the list and detailed Applications view*

-As is tab shows how Your system looks in that very moment and how far the implementation is.
+## As is tab

+Shows how Your system looks in that very moment and how far the implementation is.
 For an app that we chose:

 ![](../res/detailed_catalog_view_as_is.png)
 *fig.6.
 First look at the As is tab*

+## Info records tab

-In the last tab – Info records, is complete changes history and documentation about progress with catalogs implementation.
+Complete changes history and documentation about progress with catalogs implementation.

 ![](../res/detailed_catalog_view_info_records.png)
 *fig.7.
 Info records about chosen catalog - History*